echonest/remix/examples/earworm/README.txt

 $ python earworm.py -d 1200 -l ../music/BillieJean.mp3
 you get the exact 20 min long version of Billie Jean!
 What happens is that a fade out is started early in order to finish at 20 min worth of audio samples precisely.

-The option -m takes an integer parameter, e.g.:
+The option -m takes an integer parameter: the minimum number of beats, e.g.:
 $ python earworm.py -d 1200 -l -m 16 ../music/BillieJean.mp3
 to eliminate jumps that are shorter than 16 beats in length.
 That allows to avoid immediate typically more noticeable repetitions.
 Default is 8 beats.